shafaaf/ReactReduxProjects/typescript/typescript-crash-course/README.md

 ### Typescript-react crash course

-Explains usefuless of Typescript very well using examples in the code.
+Explains usefulness of Typescript very well using examples in the code.

 Shows both JSX.Element and React.FC